About the Burks Scholar Program

 Each first-year law student is assigned to a small writing section class within one of the traditional substantive classes of Torts, Civil Procedure, Contracts, American Public Law Process, Property, Transnational Law, or Professional Responsibility.
 The small sections focus on writing and legal analysis skills as taught by a writing professor with a Burks Scholar as a teaching assistant.
 Instruction in legal research is by the Burks Scholars under supervision of a faculty member.
 The legal research program employs the flipped classroom concept.
 Students view online modules and are assigned readings in preparation for class.
 Class time involves hands on research assignments with the assistance and guidance of a Burks Scholar.
 In the fall and spring semesters, students attend regular classes conducted by the Burks Scholars and complete assignments designed to introduce students to research strategies and citation.
 Decisions, statutes, rules and regulations, and finding aids are introduced through lectures and a series of exercises.
 Students learn to analyze and synthesize a series of appellate opinions, interpret statutes and regulations, and research legal issues.

-There are nine Burks Scholars for the 2013-2014 academic year.
+There are nine Burks Scholars for the 2014-2015 academic year.
 They are devoted to support of the writing professors, the writing program and instruction in legal research.
-Two of the Burks Scholars serve in the specialized role of the Burks Scholar Writing Fellow.
+Three of the Burks Scholars serve in the specialized role of the Burks Scholar Writing Fellow.
 This role is to provide assistance and support in the area of writing.